| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 ▣ "Truly, truly" See full note at John 1:51.

 13:22 This is a surprising verse.
 The inner-circle disciples were afraid that a predetermined plan (i.e., Luke 22:22; Acts 2:23; 3:18; 4:28; 13:29) might make them the betrayer (cf. Mark 14:19).
 This is the problem with determinism.
-God's actions do not violate human free will, but accentuates and finalizes its consequences!
+God's actions do not violate human free will, but accentuates and finalizes its consequences (e.g., Pharaoh, see SPECIAL TOPIC: GOD HARDENED)!

-13:23 "whom Jesus loved" This seems to refer to John himself (cf. John 13:23,25; 19:26-27,34-35; 20:2-5,8; 21:7,20-24).
+13:23 "whom Jesus loved" This refers to John himself (cf. John 13:23,25; 19:26-27,34-35; 20:2-5,8; 21:7,20-24).
 John 19 and 13:26 confirm this.
 John's name never appears in this Gospel.
 Did Jesus have favorites?
 Well, He did have an inner circle (Peter, James, and John) and a special family (Lazarus, Mary, Martha).

 13:25 This context reflects the typical eating arrangements of the first century Palestine.
 The disciples would be lying at a low, horseshoe shaped table, leaning on their left elbows with their feet behind them, eating with their right hands.
-John was on Jesus' right, Judas on His left (the place of honor).
+John was on Jesus' right, Judas, possibly, on His left (the place of honor).
 The reason for the seating order is not given in Scripture.
 John leaned back and asked Jesus a question.

 SPECIAL TOPIC: PASSOVER (order of service)